radiantlogic-v8/documentation-new/documentation/use-cases/radiantone-password-filter.md

 1. **Add your server's SSL certificate** to the Identity Data Management Certificate Truststore.
 This allows Radiant One Identity Data Management to establish a trusted LDAPS connection to your AD.

-> [!note] If your AD server's SSL certificate is issued by a well-known public Certificate Authority (CA) that is already included in IDDM's default truststore, you can skip this step as the certificate will be trusted automatically.
+> [!note] If your AD server's SSL certificate is issued by a well-known public Certificate Authority (CA) that is already included in RadiantOne Identity Data Management's default truststore, you can skip this step as the certificate will be trusted automatically.
 Import is only required for self-signed certificates or certificates issued by a private/internal CA.

 ### Data Sources